dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 $ AMDuProfCLI collect --branch-filter -o /tmp/ ./AMDTClassicMatMul-bin
 ```

-### BRBE on ARM Platforms
+### BRBE on Arm Platforms

-ARM introduced its branch recording extension called BRBE in 2020 as a part of the ARMv9.2-A ISA.
-ARM BRBE is very similar to Intel's LBR and provides many similar features.
+Arm introduced its branch recording extension called BRBE in 2020 as a part of the ARMv9.2-A ISA.
+Arm BRBE is very similar to Intel's LBR and provides many similar features.
 Just like Intel's LBR, BRBE records contain source and destination addresses, a misprediction bit, and a cycle count value.
 According to the latest available BRBE specification, the call stack mode is not supported.
 The Branch records only contain information for a branch that is architecturally executed, i.e., not on a mispredicted path.
 Users can also filter records based on specific branch types.
 One notable difference is that BRBE supports configurable depth of the BRBE buffer: processors can choose the capacity of the BRBE buffer to be 8, 16, 32, or 64 records.
 More details are available in [@Armv9ManualSupplement, Chapter F1 "Branch Record Buffer Extension"].

 At the time of writing, there were no commercially available machines that implement ARMv9.2-A, so it is not possible to test the BRBE extension in action.